Conquest: Plunder

 William the Conqueror leads his troops at the Battle of Hastings, 1066, Bayeux Tapestry.

 Looting by a victorious army during war has been a common practice throughout recorded history.
 In the wake of the Napoleonic Wars and particularly after World War II, norms against wartime plunder became widely accepted.
 In modern armed conflicts, looting is prohibited by international law, and constitutes a war crime.

-The state
+Imperialism

 Vasily Vereshchagin, The Apotheosis of War, 1871; dedicated "to all conquerors, past, present and to come", a pile of skulls in a wasteland.

-In the formation of the modern state, the conspicuous immediate causes are the closely related facts of migration and conquest.
-The state has increased civilization and allowed increased cultural contact allowing for a cultural exchange and stimulus; frequently the conquerors have taken over the culture of their subjects.

-Subjugation

-With subjugation, further class distinctions arise.
-The conquered people are enslaved; thus the widest possible social classes are produced: the enslaved and the free.
-The slaves are put to work to support the upper classes, who regard war as their chief business.
-The state is in origin a product of war and exists primarily as an enforced peace between conquerors and conquered.
-From slavery and from conquest, another result of war, sprang differentiation of classes and occupations termed the division of labour.
-Through conquest, society became divided into a ruling militant class and a subject industrial class.
-The regulative function devolved upon the conquering soldiers and operations side to the serfs and slaves.
+Imperialism is the maintaining and extending of power over foreign nations, particularly through expansionism, employing both hard power (military and economic power) and soft power (diplomatic power and cultural imperialism).
+Imperialism focuses on establishing or maintaining hegemony and a more formal empire.

 Recapture

 The right of countries to engage in self-defence against a war of aggression is enshrined in the Article 51 of the UN Charter.
 Military occupation can be seen as a continued attack against the self-determination of the occupied country.
 Some argue the right to armed recapture of illegally occupied territories increases with the passage of time.